 Moving from an on-premise operation to a more cloud-focused approach means that the tech community needs more people.
-Going from on-premise to the cloud changes things and we need people there to make that change happen.
+Going from on-premise to the cloud changes the way industries work and we need people there to make that change happen.

 There are three main ways to build your knowledge base on all things AWS, namely:

 These online, on-demand courses empower anyone interested in AWS to learn about the latest services when and where it suits them.